-SHARING CHRISTMAS WITH NYUMBANI
+SHARING CHRISTMAS WITH NYUMBANI CHILDREN'S HOME

-As it has always been our tradition during the festive season, Prime Bank staff paid a visit to Nyumbani Children's Home in Nairobi to share the joy of Christmas with the home.
-The staff interacted and shared special moments with the children through various activities including outdoor games, singing, dancing and sharing a meal in a true reflection of the Bank's spirit of caring for the communities in which it operates in.
+As it has always been its tradition during the festive season, Prime Bank staff paid a visit to Nyumbani Children's Home in Nairobi to share the joy of Christmas with the home.
+The staff interacted and shared special moments with the children through various activities including outdoor games, singing, dancing and sharing a meal in a true reflection of the Bank's spirit of caring for the communities in which we operate in.